krrishnax/isamyakt/README.md

 # 👋 Hi, I’m Samyakt

-i am 24 years old and I am freelancer (full-stack developer but mostly focused on back-end development).
+I'm 24 years old and I am freelancer (full-stack developer but mostly focused on back-end development).
 I started to learn code in end of 2020.
 I started with C/C++ and built small projects like snake & chess game.
 Then I learned front-end, back-end as node.js and mongoDB as data base and I got into full-stack freelancer in mid of 2021 like in july in think so.

 The Tech-companies like linux, aws, google changing there codebase from C/C++ to Rust, I wanted to know why Rust, then I gotta know Rust as awesome features like